mstkgw/ccSAG/README.md

 ## 2-1 ccSAG_cross_reference_cleaning.sh

 #### In this script, following steps are conducted.
-* Quality control of pairend reads by fastqc, fastx_toolkit and prinseq
+* Quality control of paired-end reads by fastqc, fastx_toolkit and prinseq
-* Assembling using each pairend read file by SPAdes
+* Assembling using each paired-end read file by SPAdes
 * Cross-reference read cleaning using bwa
 * Assembling using all cleaned reads by SPAdes